 Eligibility and Benefit Calculation: Tier 6 members in the 55/25 Special Plan must be at least age 55 with the completion of at least 25 years, or at least age 63 with the completion of at least 10 years of service, to be eligible to collect a service retirement benefit.
-Generally, the benefit for members with at least 25 years of service, is equal to 2.0% of Final Average Salary ("FAS") for the first 30 years of service plus 1.5% of FAS for years of service in excess of 30.
-If the member completes less than 20 years of credited service, the benefit equals 1-2/3% of FAS multiplied by years of service.
+Generally, the benefit for members with at least 25 years of service, is equal to 2.0% of Final Average Salary ("FAS") for the first 30 years of service, the benefit equals 1-2/3% of FAS multiplied by years of service.
 FAS is defined as the highest average pensionable compensation over five consecutive years.